Terms and Conditions for the usage of HTTP data:

 The HTTP photometric catalog can be dowloaded here.
 When using the HTTP catalog please refer to Sabbi et al. 2016.

 These mosaics of 30 Doradus were constructed from all the WFC3/IR observations on this fields from the program 12939 (PI: E. Sabbi), consisting of 72 exposures in F110W and another 72 exposures in F160W.
 You can download the mosaics in FITS format by clicking on the previews above, or by visiting the Interactive Display page using the button.
-Note: Currently, only the last two filters in the above row of mosaics are available for download, the others will be available soon.

 The exposures were all aligned astrometrically to the master reference catalog (Sabbi et al. 2016) using algorithms that make use of the latest drizzlepac/tweakreg scripts, and were combined using astrodrizzle onto an output reference mosaic with the following World Coordinate System (WCS) specifications: